mathworks-ref-arch/matlab-on-aws/packer/v1/README.md

 packer build build-matlab-ami.pkr.hcl
 ```
 Packer writes its output, including the ID of the generated machine image, to a `manifest.json` file at the end of the build.
-To use the built image with a MathWorks CloudFormation template, see [How to Deploy Machine Image](#how-to-deploy-machine-image).
+To use the built image with a MathWorks CloudFormation template, see [Deploy Machine Image](#deploy-machine-image).

 ## **How to Run the Packer Build**